 19 Sep Building a Culture of EMPLOYEE Motivation

 There has been significant buzz in the media about “making employees happy.”
 This isn’t solely an employer responsibility.
 Employees are the ONLY source for their happiness.
 People spend the majority of their awake time at work, so it is important for employee mental & physical health, to have an environment where their basic needs are met.
-This is where a collaborative employee/employer relationship of openness and trust is a dual responsibility.
-Then employees begin to feel motivated and happy about coming to work every day.
+This is where a collaborative employee/employer relationship of openness and trust must be a dual responsibility.
+The dual accountability will help employees on their journey of motivation and happiness which they will bring to work each day.

 Maslow’s hierarchy of needs has been a significant and sustainable theory since 1943 when Maslow published his first paper “A Theory of Human Motivation” in Psychological Review.
 It is often depicted in the shape of a pyramid with the foundation making up the largest, and most fundamental needs at the bottom.